 - Add textual description for each wave.

-Note 1: To find out current Flash size for your program, sum the numbers shown for Code and RO-data when you click Compile All.
-You can also double click Module 1 in project tree to view the memory map.
-Scroll down near the end and you will find Total RO Size which should be < 128K for the current module.
+Note 1: To find out the current Flash size for your program, sum the numbers shown for Code and RO-data when you click Compile All.
+You can also make a double click on Module 1 in project tree to view the memory map.
+Scroll down near the end, and you will find Total RO Size which should be < 128K for the current module.